Skip to main content

 ConsensusNumber of parallel extractions (1-10)1

-Additional InputsNamed inputs for context (text, JSON, or files)[]
+Additional InputsNamed inputs for context (JSON or files)[]

 Schema Example: